-Google Correlate – Keyword Research Tool Part of Trends
+Google Trends 2021 – Keyword Research Tool Correlate Discontinued in 2019

 Back in 2008 I was working as a full time employee for Funky Pigeon in a 360 degree Digital Marketing Manager role based in Bristol.
 I was but a young fledgling 30-something new hire, keen and eager to succeed and learn on the job.

 The SEO duties were not laid out as bullet points in the advertised job posting, in fact the company was in the midst of rebranding from the old domain Remind4U and it was my place to migrate from this old domain (to the new one that we all know and love FunkyPigeon.com) as such this was my first domain migration and a very much enjoyable seat of the pants experience.

 Once the new website design was uploaded to the new domain the Director pulled me into his office one sunny afternoon and instructed me to open a Google Adwords account to get the word out as fast as we could to as many buyers as possible.
 I had a little experience with Adwords with the company I had previously worked with, and I used Google Trends as a keyword research tool at that time.

 Google Correlate shut down on December 15th 2019

 I do see a lot of traffic in Google Analytics with visitors finding my website for keywords such as “Google Correlate” and “Where has Google Correlate gone” so welcome.
 Are you here to look for keyword research tools, or just to read what happened?